Extraltodeus/Stable-Diffusion-temperature-settings/README.md

 - Model specific nodes only have for difference a custom auto-scaling when set at 0

-- The CLIP temperature patches the attention within the VRAM/RAM.
+- The CLIP temperature patches the attention within the VRAM/RAM on the connected clip model.
 The modification ignores connections but is only linked to what is loaded.
 To get default behavior set the temperature at one.

 ----
 Most things below relates to the relation with resolution.